BES Online Portal Employers Terms of Service

 To maintain a professional and respectful environment on the BES Client Portal, all users are expected to adhere to the following guidelines:

-1. Respectful Communication: Treat all other users, employers, job seekers, and BES staff with respect and professionalism in all communications.
+- Respectful Communication: Treat all users, employers, job seekers, and BES staff with respect and professionalism.

-2. Compliance with Laws: Use the BES Client Portal only for lawful purposes and in compliance with applicable laws, including those related to employment, anti-discrimination, and data protection.
+- Compliance with Laws: Use the BES Client Portal only for lawful purposes and in compliance with applicable laws.

-3. Accuracy of Information: Ensure that all information provided on the platform, including job postings and application details, is accurate, truthful, and up-to-date.
+- Accuracy of Information: Ensure that all information provided is accurate, truthful, and up-to-date.

 20 Termination

-We reserve the right to terminate or suspend Your access to BES at any time, without prior notice or liability, for any reason whatsoever, including without limitation if You breach these Terms of Service.
-Upon expiration or termination for any reason, Customer and all Authorized Users shall discontinue all use of the Services.
-The Company may retain relevant Customer Content for financial reporting, compliance, or other legal purposes or that generally resides in any backup systems, but will otherwise dispose of it in the ordinary course.
-Any Customer Content retained by BES for the foregoing reasons will continue to be protected by applicable terms of this Terms of Service and will remain subject to confidentiality obligations set out in Section 13.
-The parties agree that definitions, payment obligations of either party, Sections 6, 9, 11, 12, 13, 14, 15, 16, and 20, and other provisions that reasonably should survive to interpret the obligations or parties’ intent of this Agreement will survive any expiration or termination of this Agreement.
+We reserve the right to terminate or suspend Your access to BES at any time, without prior notice or liability, for any reason, including breach of these Terms of Service.
+Upon termination, Customer and all Authorized Users shall discontinue all use of the Services.
+BES may retain Customer Content for legal purposes but will otherwise dispose of it in the ordinary course.

 21 Governing Law and Venue

-This Agreement shall be governed by and construed in accordance with the laws of Ontario and the federal laws of Canada applicable therein, without regard to its conflict of law principles and any disputes, actions, claims, or causes of action arising out of or in connection with this Agreement or the Services shall be subject to the exclusive jurisdiction of the courts located in Toronto, Ontario.
+This Agreement shall be governed by and construed in accordance with the laws of Ontario and the federal laws of Canada applicable therein.
+Any disputes shall be subject to the exclusive jurisdiction of the courts located in Toronto, Ontario.

 22 Notices

-Either party may give notice to the other party by means of electronic mail or by written communication sent by first class mail or pre-paid post, either of which shall constitute written notice under this Agreement.
-Customer must give notice to BES in writing contact@bipocsearch.com sent to contactus@besclientportal.com.
-The Company will provide notice to Customer at the email provided by Customer or to the mailing address designated on the Account Registration (or the then-current mailing address provided by Customer).
+Either party may give notice by electronic mail or written communication sent by first-class mail or pre-paid post.
+Customer must give notice to BES in writing at contact@bessearch.com and contactus@besclientportal.com.
+BES will provide notice to Customer at the email or mailing address provided by Customer.

 If You have any questions about these Terms of Service, please contact us at contactus@besclientportal.com.